cpabooks/cpabooks-docs/docs/sales/customer-portal/online-customer-approval-and-payment-on-quotation.rst

   Transfer**.

-I have also made change to **Payment Flow** from *Redirect to the acquirer website* to *Payment from Odoo* as i want to process the payment directly from Odoo without redirecting to acquirer website.
+I have also made change to **Payment Flow** from *Redirect to the acquirer website* to *Payment from CPAbooks* as i want to process the payment directly from CPAbooks without redirecting to acquirer website.
 You can switch to **Production** as soon as everything configured and working properly.